Nonprofit Technology Roadmap

 4“We Delivered Roadmap Items.
 Nothing Improved on the Ground.”

-Sometimes the roadmap gets executed and still fails.
+Sometimes the nonprofit technology roadmap gets executed and still fails.
 The organization completes the projects, but staff work does not get easier, data does not improve, and the board still cannot get clear answers.

 That usually means the roadmap was built from assumptions instead of workflows.
 Leadership approved a plan that sounded reasonable, but it was not anchored in how work actually happens across programs, fundraising, finance, and communications.